UniCT-WebDevelopment/Bookworm/README.md

 # Bookworm: a Next.js app

 Bookworm is a simple web app that allows you to keep track of the books you've read.
 It's built with [Next.js](https://nextjs.org/), TypeScript, and Tailwind CSS.
-It uses [Supabase](https://supabase.io/) as a backend to store user data and [Prisma](https://www.prisma.io/nextjs) as cache to reduce the number of requests to the Google Books API.
+It uses [Supabase](https://supabase.io/) as a backend to store user data.
+Uses Google Books API to fetch book data.

 This project is a work in progress.
 I'm building it to learn Next.js and Tailwind CSS, and to experiment with Supabase and Prisma.
 I'm also using it as a way to keep track of the books I've read.